This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

-I’m so glad you all enjoyed The Gray Boxwood’s annual ice cream week.
+I’m so glad you all enjoyed this year’s annual ice cream week.
 I am already thinking of new flavors and combinations for next year!
-And don’t forget: one of you will be able to make this in a new KitchenAid mixer!
-Leave a comment (on the YouTube video) letting me know your favorite flavor, and you could receive the mixer and ice cream attachment!
 Happy Ice Cream Month!

 Peanut Butter & Jelly Ice Cream